 A passenger is an outstanding teacher as they mirror us back what we need to heal more painfully than others.

-And then we’re ready to move on and meet someone with whom we don’t need to experience the same dramas again.
+If we take this opportunity to work on ourselves, then we’re ready to move on and meet someone with whom we don’t need to experience the same dramas again.

 Of course, this is easier for some people more than for others but there is no judgment as every single soul always teaches us – either through pain or joy.